-This strong expectation has been the basis for the CEF Digital proposal, which includes an indicative list of 5G Corridors envisaged for funding.
+This strong expectation of multiple ecosystems enabled by a common 5G network infrastructure has been the basis for the CEF Digital proposal, which includes an indicative list of 5G Corridors envisaged for funding.
 The SDA promotors recognise that this pan-European network of priority 5G Corridors (see Annex 1) constitutes an essential backbone for early European-scale CAM services.
 It is well accepted by Member States and stakeholders, as it follows broadly the TEN-T network of European highways.
 In the future however, further coordination is expected e.g. with CEF transport to foster synergies and efficient use of public investment required to support "digital roads".
 Stakeholders will continue further work to complement it with additional highway segments, where stakeholders see early business opportunities for CAM services from a cross-border perspective, but also from a national and regional perspective.